 Local media coverage is good.
-It doesn’t always open the floodgates with new clients, but it builds credibility with referral sources, judges, and others.
+It doesn’t always result in a deluge of new clients, but it builds credibility with referral sources, judges, and others.

 Rack your brain for a connection to a local media outlet: TV, radio, or newspaper.
 You’re bound to know someone who knows someone.
-Just think it through for now.
+For now, just think it through.
 Ask your contacts.
 We’ll work on this more next month.

 3. It’s time to write another article

 Crank out another 750-word article.
 Get it published in your community, and then put it on your website.
 Be sure to send a link to your network so everyone knows you’re a rock star.